DavidSouther/ailly/README.md

   - [Models documented by OpenAI](https://platform.openai.com/docs/models/continuous-model-upgrades)
 - Bedrock `bedrock`
   - [Claude 2 and available models documented by AWS](https://docs.aws.amazon.com/bedrock/latest/userguide/api-methods-list.html)
+  - Enable models in Bedrock console.
+Remember that models are enabled per-region - you will need to enable them for each reach you call Bedrock from.

-To choose an engine, specify `engine: [bedrock|openai]` in an `.aillyrc` or provide `ailly --engine` on the command line.
+To choose an engine, export `AILLY_ENGINE=[bedrock|openai]` or provide `ailly --engine` on the command line.

-## Installing Ailly Extension

-- Clone the repo and install dependencies
-  - `git clone git://github.com/davidsouther/ailly.git ; cd ailly ; npm install`
-- Package the extension with `npm run package`
-- In VSCode extensions, install `./extension/ailly-0.0.1.vsix` from vsix.
-- Right click a file in content explorer and select `Ailly: Generate`

 ## Installing ailly command line